Skip to content

 The Art of Steeping Loose Leaf Tea: Why Timing and Temperature Matter

-There’s a world of difference between a cup of tea that’s simply brewed and one that’s perfectly steeped.
-Whether it’s a bold black tea, a delicate green, or a floral herbal blend, steeping your loose leaf tea properly is what brings out its full aroma, flavor, and character.
+Whether it’s a bold black tea, a delicate green, or a floral herbal blend, steeping your loose leaf tea properly brings out its full aroma, flavor, and character.

-Why Steeping Matters
+☕ Why Steeping Matters

 Proper steeping ensures balance — allowing each tea to release its best qualities without over-extracting.

-The Right Water Temperature and Time for Each Tea
+🌡️ The Right Water Temperature and Time for Each Tea

-Green Tea (like Sencha or Gyokuro)
+🍃 Green Tea (Sencha, Gyokuro)

 • Temperature: 160–175°F (70–80°C)